NotsOverflow/wafa/README.md

 - todo:

+>	use the new nfx

->  fix missdeleteing animation if 2 at the same time ( see console logs ).
+	fix missdeleteing animation if 2 at the same time ( see console logs ).

 >	make a virtual keyboard for portable devices.